AlexSafatli/AlexSafatli.github.io/about.md

 ## I am...

-I am studying for a PhD in CS at Dalhousie University.
-I enjoy teaching, learning new things, and building systems from scratch.
+I am studying for a PhD in Computer Science at Dalhousie University.

+I enjoy teaching, automating things, and building systems from scratch.
 I regularly code and participate in a number of projects, both small and large.

 Previously, I have...

   - Worked for [Amazon.com](https://amazon.com) in Seattle, WA.
-  - Worked for a number of software companies in Halifax, NS.
+  - Worked for a small number of software companies in Halifax, NS.
+  - Acquired a M.S.E. in CS from Dalhousie University.
   - Served as a TA for PPL, Operating Systems, Bioinformatics, Communications, Introduction to Computer Science, and Python.
   - Won several NSERC USRA awards and served as a RA in just as many science labs.
-  - Acquired a M.S.E. in Computer Science from Dalhousie University.

 ## Interests

 I enjoy learning new programming languages.
 My favorite all-purpose language is [Go](https://golang.org).

-I also have a passion for the following reseach fields:
+I also have a passion for the following fields of research:

   - First-order logic,
-  - Artificial intelligence,
   - System architecture,
-  - Language development,
   - Succinct data structures, and
-  - Computationally difficult problems.
+  - Language development.

 *[CS]: Computer Science
 *[TA]: Teaching Assistant